Home » Blog » Charlotte Mason » How Nature Journaling Builds Artisitic Skills for Kids

 Nature journaling is an excellent way for homeschool students to combine observation with creativity.
 While it’s often viewed as a science activity, it also helps develop artistic skills without the pressure of creating perfect art.

 I always remind students during No Sweat Nature Study classes, “This is science class, not art class, so don’t worry about perfection.”
-The keeps focus is on exploration and enjoying the artistic process.
+The focus is on exploration and enjoying the artistic process.

 How Nature Journaling Builds Artistic Skills